BlaneStask/Comp-Organ-Archite/README.md

 # Computer Organization and Architecture

 Here are the programs from CMPSC312 at Penn State.
-In this course we worked on Data representation, digital logic, instruction set/control logic, machine/assembly languages, advanced architectures, memory hierarchy, I/O devices, overall system design.
+In this course we worked on data representation, digital logic, instruction set/control logic, machine/assembly languages, advanced architectures, memory hierarchy, I/O devices, and overall system design.

 ## loop_ex